Surface bundles and the section conjecture: Introduction

 In fact we prove a substantially stronger result---in case (1) of Theorem \ref{thm:main-geometric-thm}, we show that there is an obstruction to splitting sequence (\ref{fundamental-exact-sequence}) arising from the abelianization of the geometric étale fundamental group, and in case (2) we show that, while there is no such abelian obstruction, there is an obstruction arising from the second nilpotent quotient of the geometric étale fundamental group.

 As a consequence of our argument in case (2), we find: \begin{theorem} Let $k$ be a field of characteristic $0$.
 Let $g>2$ be even, and let $Q:=k(\mathbf{Pic}^1_{\mathscr{C}_g/\mathscr{M}_g})$ be the function field of the moduli space of degree $1$ divisors on the universal curve over $k$.
 Then the section conjecture is trivially true for the base change of the universal curve $\mathscr{C}_g$ to $Q$. \end{theorem} See Corollary \ref{cor:generic-point-of-pic} for a more precise statement---we show that while there is no abelian obstruction to sections, there is in fact a $2$-nilpotent obstruction.
 That is, we show the sequence does not split, where $L^i\pi_1^{\text{\'et}}(\mathscr{C}_{g,\overline{ Q}})$ denotes the lower central series of $\pi_1^{\text{\'et}}(\mathscr{C}_{g,\overline{ Q}})$.
 As far as we know even the following simple corollary is new: \begin{corollary} Let $k$ be a field of characteristic $0$ and let $g>2$ be even.
 The base change of the universal curve to $k(\mathbf{Pic}^1_{\mathscr{C}_g/\mathscr{M}_g})$ has no rational points. \end{corollary} The following consequence of our methods partially strengthens a result of Hain \cite{hain2011rational}: \begin{corollary} Let $g>2$ be an integer and $k$ a field of characteristic $0$.
-The base change of the universal curve $\mathscr{C}_g$ of genus $g$ to the function field $k(\mathscr{M}_g)$ of $\mathscr{M}_{g, k}$ trivially satisfies the section conjecture.
+Let $L$ be an extension $L$ of the function field $k(\mathscr{M}_g)$ of $\mathscr{M}_{g, k}$ of degree not divisible by $g-1$.
+Then the base change $\mathscr{C}_{g,L}$ of the universal curve $\mathscr{C}_g$ of genus $g$ to $L$ trivially satisfies the section conjecture.
 Indeed, the exact sequence does not split. \end{corollary} See Corollary \ref{cor:generic-point-o1-nonvanishing} for a stronger statement.
 Hain proves that the generic curve of genus $g$ over a field of characteristic zero satisfies the section conjecture if $g\geq 5$.
 Our proof strengthens his statement in some ways by showing that the obstruction to splitting is in some sense \emph{abelian}.
 Hain proves similar non-splitting results for the level covers of $\mathscr{M}_g$, about which we say nothing.
 While we state the results here in characteristic $0$ for simplicity, they in fact hold in any sufficiently large (in terms of $g$) finite characteristic as well, as explained in Corollary \ref{cor:generic-point-o1-nonvanishing}.

 In both cases of Theorem \ref{thm:main-geometric-thm}, we proceed by first answering its topological variant, Question \ref{tropical-question}, for $(\Gamma, G)=(C_{g-1}, \mathbb{Z}/(g-1)\mathbb{Z})$ and $(\Gamma, G)=(T_g, \mathbb{Z}/2\mathbb{Z})$ in parts (1) and (2) respectively.